DR. JERRY REDDING II, DVM, CVA, CVFT, CVCH

 Beth Hammes – Practice Manager

 Hickory Veterinary Hospital was proud to welcome Beth Hammes as Practice Manager in July 2015.
 Beth’s background includes 14 years as the Practice Manager of a Virginia Beach veterinary hospital.
 Her educational background is in accounting, but she found true love in the field of veterinary medicine.
-Beth has two spoiled cats, Kit Kat and Lucy Myrtle, who are wonderful at home, but not very nice to the hospital team.
-She also has two rescued Chiweenies, Bailey and Moji.
+Beth has three spoiled rescue cats, Kit Kat, Mow Mow, and Vallery, who are wonderful at home, but not very nice at the vet.
+She also has a rescue Chihuahua, Bailey.
 She loves working with clients and pets, striving to keep all family members happy and healthy.
-In her free time, Beth enjoys playing with her elementary-school-age son and her husband.
-You may bump into them at Busch Gardens during the summer.
+In her free time, Beth enjoys reading and playing games in the front yard with her family.
+You may bump into them at Busch Gardens most weekends.
 She is also an avid video-gamer and likes anything featuring zombies!

 Wendy Proulx moved from Maryland to Virginia in July 2015 and Hickory Veterinary Hospital was lucky enough to add an amazing Licensed Veterinary Technician to our family.
 Wendy has a Bachelor of Science in Zoology from the University of Rhode Island and is also a Registered Veterinary Technician in Maryland.
 Wendy is a military wife, and has worked at six veterinary hospitals in six different states (RI, MI, NY, MD, TN, VA) over the past 18 years.
 She has worked with all types of animals, including exotics and large animals.
 Wendy has a residential zoo consisting of Cutter the Corgi mix, Mango, Skipper, and Buoy the long-haired cats and Brady and Bruschi the short-haired cats.
 Her family also has a turtle, crayfish, and fish.
 Wendy’s favorite pet is the Savannah Cat.
 In her spare time, Wendy loves traveling, being outdoors, going to amusement parks, and spending time with her two sons and her husband of 16 years.
 Her goal is to continue working in the veterinary field until her husband retires from the Coast Guard, and then she wants to move to Florida to work in marine rescue.